-Public Procurement: Global Revolution IX - Call for Papers
+Public Procurement: Global Revolution XI

 Key conference themes are the following, but we also welcome submissions on other areas:

 International, including the work of OECD, UNCITRAL, WTO and Multilateral Development Banks

 - The World Bank’s Global Procurement Partnership for Sustainable Development

 - Open data, data visualisation and OCDS implementation

 - GPA at 40/25 (including expansion of coverage and participants: Latin America and Asia)